raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 # Raspberry Pi 4 bootloader configuration

 ## Editing the configuration
 Before editing the bootloader configuration, [update your system](../../raspbian/updating.md) to get the latest version of the `rpi-eeprom` package.
+Releases prior to the 2020-09-03 default/critical release will not support all features listed here.

 To view the current EEPROM configuration:
 `rpi-eeprom-config`